Abdulrazaqevp/-Fetch-and-Display-Data-from-a-Public-API-Using-Fetch-API/README.md

 ## 📂 Project Structure
 ```
-/project-folder
-│── index.html
-│── style.css
-└── script.js
-``
+complete code is available in "API DATA.html"
-screenshots are added to this reposistory
+Screenshots are added to this reposistory "Normal run.png" & "After turn off internet!"